yairm210/Unciv/docs/Other/Multiplayer.md

 To connect with other devices, you'll need the port (default 80) the server is running on to be visible externally (port forwarding) and know your external IP-address.

-On the other device, enter the URL to your server, click 'check connection' from the new device, and if you get the same "Success!" result - congratulations, you're connected to the same server and can start a multiplayer game!
+On the other device, enter the URL to your server (`http://<your IP address>:<your chosen port>`), click 'check connection' from the new device, and if you get the same "Success!" result - congratulations, you're connected to the same server and can start a multiplayer game!

 Please note:
 * Devices *not* connected to the same server will *not* be able to participate in multiplayer games together